 Miami’s population is made up of many races and ethnicities and includes a large Latino population.
 After New York City, Miami is also the country’s most popular destination for international tourists.
 Visitors and residents alike enjoy numerous art and cultural destinations, including museums, musical performance groups and a film festival.

 As a port city, Miami’s exposure to drug trafficking is higher than other cities in Florida.
-This influx of drugs likely drives rates of certain types of substance abuse higher, such as cocaine abuse.
-Providing Miami residents with comprehensive addiction treatment options is one way to reduce the harm caused by drug abuse.
+This influx of drugs likely drives rates of certain types of substance use higher, such as cocaine use.
+Providing Miami residents with comprehensive addiction treatment options is one way to reduce the harm caused by drug use.

 Miami Addiction Treatment